new-idea-machine/os-lesson-delivery-system/README.md

-# os-lesson-delivery-system
+# 24-7 Learning Buddy

-This repository contains a comprehensive educational course delivery system, offering a flexible and intuitive platform for online learning.
+This repository contains a comprehensive educational delivery system, offering a flexible and intuitive platform for online learning.

 ---

 Please note that, at present time, Expo can only be run in an emulator on the same machine as the server.
 Future fixes to be determined.

+#### First-time user?
+Check out the Setup Information Section below to get started.

 **Running the Frontend Server**